bbc/psammead/packages/components/psammead-most-read/README.md

 Currently this component is in alpha.
 This is because it has not yet been tested with various assistive technologies.
 After it has had an accessibility swarm, this will be published under a standard version.

 ## Roadmap

+Currently this package only exports the `MostReadItem` component.
+We will add a wrapper that will export a list of most read components using `@bbc/psammead-grid` to display the most read items on a grid.

 ## Contributing